jpsandoval/PerfEvoMatrix/README.md

 The last script generates a file with the following information: start time, end time, number of clicks, number of mouse movements, and the number of mouse drags (we do not use this last one).
 ```
 11:34:52.5205 am,11:34:56.38016 am,14,75,0

+# Quit
+To close the artifact, just close the window or press click in any free space of the window and select quit.